Arsenal transfer news: Eddie Nketiah joins Leeds on loan | Goal.com

 Eddie Nketiah has joined Leeds on a season-long loan from Arsenal, it has been confirmed.

-The 20-year-old impressed during the Gunners' pre-season tour and coach Unai Emery suggested that the winger would be given a chance in the Premier League in 2019-20.
+The 20-year-old impressed during the Gunners' pre-season tour and coach Unai Emery suggested that the forward would be given a chance in the Premier League in 2019-20.

 Bristol City had also been keen on a temporary move for the highly-rated striker, who suggested last month he was open to a temporary switch.